 Rotary takes some of the “spare time”.
 I am a member of a small club (Mangere) which is so small virtually everyone gets to be President.

 Family wise I am married to Shirley (management!) and recently we have discovered we enjoy travelling.
-Shirley is a gardener, a patchwork whiz, and somewhat to her surprise appeared to like being a minister’s wife.
+Shirley is a gardener, a patchwork whiz, and when the occasion arose, (somewhat to her surprise) appeared to like being a minister’s wife.
 She (like me) greatly enjoys being grand-parent.
-With four married children (plus five and a bit grandchildren)all living in the Auckland region, family occasions are keeping us busy.
+With four married children (plus six grandchildren)all living in the Auckland region, family occasions are keeping us busy.